bringauto/etna/README.md

 - **all** - start all containers
 - **for-virtual-fleet** - start the fleet protocol HTTP API server, the related PostgreSQL database, the fleet management integration layer, virtual fleet management, the fleet management HTTP API server and the mission module display tool
+- **for-virtual-fleet-without-fleet-management** - start the same containers as `for-virtual-fleet` but without the virtual fleet management
 - **core** - start only internal clients and Module Gateway
 - **http-api** - start fleet protocol HTTP API server and the related PostgreSQL database